asrajavel/hobby-showcase/docs/about.md

 # About Me 👋

 Hello!
 I'm passionate about exploring life through various hobbies and interests.
-This site is my way of sharing those passions, documenting my learning journey, and connecting with others who share similar interests.
+This site is my way of sharing those passions, documenting my learning journey, and connecting with others who share similar interests

 ## Who I Am